conduktor/scala-api-template/README.md

 - ZIO (effect, stream, config, tests)

 ## Development flow
-- tag with v* to deploy to production
+- tag to deploy to production
 - push main to deploy to staging

 The stack is deployed on Google Cloud (Cloud Run + Cloud SQL)